 While modern science is engaged in research on holy basil, quite a few of its benefits were known to humans even in ancient times.

-In Chinese traditional medicine, the holy basil is used, among others, for promoting blood circulation, and treating stomach spasms and various kidney ailments.
+In Chinese traditional medicine, the holy basil is used, among others, for promoting blood circulation and treating stomach spasms and various kidney ailments.

 In Ayurveda, holy basil leaf uses range from treating various respiratory ailments to chronic skin conditions.
-Chewing the leaves of holy basil is also prescribed to purify blood.
+Chewing the leaves of holy basil is also prescribed to purify the blood.

 Here are 10 benefits of eating tulsi leaves that you must know:

-Lack of oral hygiene can lead to bacterial growth in the mouth which can induce bad breath, or halitosis.
+Lack of oral hygiene can lead to bacterial growth in the mouth which can induce bad breath or halitosis.
 Leaves of holy basil have disinfectant properties and act as a mouth freshener.
 So, chewing them helps in destroying germs and bacteria present in the mouth.
-They also promote healing of oral ulcers.
+They also promote the healing of oral ulcers.

 Due to their germicidal and astringent properties, consuming holy basil leaves helps in killing bacteria that cause dental cavities, plaque and tartar.
 Furthermore, the astringent action helps in tightening the gums around the teeth, thus preventing premature teeth loss.